kevinolega/callcentertrainingtips/start.md

 ## The Truth Hurts

-So some of the things I will say WILL BE OFFENSIVE TO A LOT OF PEOPLE.
+So some of the things I will say WILL BE OFFENSIVE TO A LOT OF FILIPINOS.

 But know that I say all these in love.